Strategy and planning

 Living Learning Libraries

 Living Learning Libraries provides local government library services throughout NSW with the tools and guidance to measure their performance against state-wide data.
-It includes a discussion of the benchmarks, standards worksheets and guidelines for library services.
+It includes a discussion of the benchmarks and guidelines for library services.

 Living Learning Libraries: standards and guidelines for NSW public libraries